apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 The common narrative is that when you instruct tune a model, you can elicit the latent knowledge of the model even if that knowledge is not in the instruct tuning dataset.
 Assuming that the data is diverse enough, the model learns the general capability to recall knowledge that it saw in pretraining.
 It generalizes.

 This is True.
 It does do that.
 It does generalize.
 But not as well as if the pretraining data was actually in distribution.
 For example, doing synthetic data to reword your training data to question answer pairs and then instruct tuning on top of that is a way to improve your score on SimpleQA.
 The same factual data is being recalled, but it is more accessible in this format.
-The model doesn't have to work as hard to put two and two together from coincidental statistics.
+The model doesn't have to work as hard to put two and two together from coincidental statistics during finetuning, so it generalizes better.

 Or so I would rationalize.
 I am no interpretability expert.